 JLW: The show was great but the rehearsal with Etta was rough!
 Nothing or no one was ever going to change Etta’s view of the world.
 She was like Nina Simone, very political.
 Etta came out of the projects in San Francisco so I knew Etta and her sons and her cousins for decades.
 It was so refreshing to be around people like Dr. John because he speaks the truth and he would tell you just how he feels and how things were good in the old days but now they are just ‘very weird’.

 Growing up, I was fortunate that my father brought his music with him from Cleveland, Mississippi and my mother brought her music from Arkansas.
 I was the youngest in the litter so all the music of my older brothers and sisters and my grandmothers passed on down to me.
 As a youngster, I grew up in the Fresno/Madera area, picking produce.
 When I got older, I read the bible to my great-grandmother.
-All my grandmothers are named Lena, on my mother’s side, Cherokee Indian and on my father’s side, from Mississippi.
-After we moved to San Francisco, my Dad sent me to Catholic school; but, after Catholic Church I would go to the Baptist Church with my grandmother so I got a taste of everything.
+All my grandmothers are Cherokee Indian, on my mother’s side and on my father’s side are from Mississippi.
+After we moved to San Francisco, my Dad sent me to Catholic school but after Catholic Church I would go to the Baptist Church with my grandmother so I got a taste of everything.

 I went to junior high a block from the Filmore when a guy named Charles Sullivan ran it and he let us young people have some “battle of the band” time.
 I was there, in San Francisco, from the beginning, part of the California scene.
 In fact, I almost went to Altamont and I am so lucky that I didn’t go.
 At the Filmore, I opened for Thelonious Monk and Muddy sometimes for two weeks at a time when I was a youngster.
 Initially, I was a go-fer (go for this, go for that, go for cigs, barbeque) and then they would let me play because these old guys, like Freddie King, Muddy and BB could see a bit of themselves in me when they were young.
 The “Wolf” always had a kind word for me.
 I would go to the matinees on Sundays which were $1.00 instead of the $2.50 ticket on Thursdays.
 Matinees would be for the blues guys at The Filmore.
 It usually held 750-1,000 people; but, on Sunday afternoon, maybe there was 100 people.
 One day The Wolf said to me “What do you do son?” and here I am 100 pounds soaking wet and I said to him, “I am a blues man”!
 He laughed and laughed at that one.